NorthernArizonaUniversity/sweet-jumps/README.md

     - **controllers/** - Contains controller or route files.
 These modules return a function with the definition `function (app, args...)`.
     - **middleware/** *(optional)* - Contains application specific Express middleware.
 These modules return a function with the definition `function (app, args...)`.
     - **models/** - Contains database models.
 By default, Sweet Jumps uses Mongoose models; the module should export both the Schema and the Model objects (see examples).
     - **views/** - Contains view templates.
-Swig is used by default (Note, Handlebars will replace Swig soon).
+Handlebars is used by default.
     - **scripts/** - Contains source files for client-side JavaScript (unminified, CoffeeScript, etc).
 If you do not plan to have a build process for your client JavaScript, you may want to remove this.
     - **styles/** - Contains source files for client-side CSS.
 SASS compilation is included by default, but you may remove this.
 - **config/** - Application configuration files.
 By default, files are named by environment (at least production, development and test, but also staging and others if appropriate, see examples).